Plastimytes/Probability/README.md

 Conditional probability=Joint probability/event(b)

+Conditional probability is basically The intersection of A and B Given probabiloity of B

 Type 1 errors occur when we incorrectly reject a null hypothesis that is actually true.
 In simpler terms it is like saying someting has a significant effect when it actual sense it does not.
 They are often called false postives because it is claimed that an effect or difference is found when there really isn't one

 Hypothesis tests include T tests, Z tests, ANOVA tests  and  Chi square tests.